-The holy Shab-e-Barat, the night of fortune and forgiveness, was observed in the country last night with due religious fervour.
+The holy Shab-e-Barat, the night of fortune, was observed last night across the country with due religious fervor and solemnity.

-They are also visited the graveyards of their relatives and Muslim saints and distributed sweets and homemade foods among the poor, their neighbours, friends and relatives.
+They also visited the graves of their relatives and Muslim saints and distributed sweets and homemade foods among poor, neighbours, friends and relatives.

-Bangladesh Television (BTV), Bangladesh Betar and private TV channels and radio stations aired special programmes while newspapers published articles, highlighting the significance of the night.
+Bangladesh Television (BTV), Bangladesh Betar and private TV and radio channels broadcast special programmes.
+Newspapers also published articles highlighting the significance of the night.